kellan/laughingmeme/_posts/2006-02-27-gap-has-completed-its-face-lift.md

     - culture
 ---

-And contrary to \[Spike Jonze’s wish fulfillment piece\](http://brandxculture.com/blog/2006/01/spike-jonze-does-it-again.html), the results are predictably predictable.
+And contrary to [Spike Jonze’s wish fulfillment piece](http://brandxculture.com/blog/2006/01/spike-jonze-does-it-again.html), the results are predictably predictable.
 J reviews, plus a note on how to freak out sales people.